 Can relationships be compared to a telephone contract?
 Tobias Beck has come up with his very own theory on this: "In the beginning, it's like acquiring new customers.
 But the problem with many relationships is that at some point they turn into existing customer care.
 That's totally sad, because then people stop doing the things they did for each other in the beginning."

 The reason for this is the so-called cuddle hormone oxytocin.
 Tobias Beck: "When you meet someone, your whole body is flooded with it.
 But after exactly seven years, something happens in the relationship.
 After seven years, that oxytocin level drops to zero."
-So the darn seventh year, when most marriages get divorced, can actually be traced back to biochemical processes in the body.
+So the darned seventh year, when most marriages end in divorce, can actually be traced back to biochemical processes in the body.

 But why is that?
 Tobias Beck estimates that people stop doing joint activities with their partner after this time.
-He also has a hot tip ready: "My wife Rita and I go to the airport every year and take the fourth flight from the top.
+He also has a hot tip at the ready: "My wife Rita and I go to the airport every year and take the fourth flight from the top.
 That's our ritual.
 You can get really lucky there: Two years ago we were in Kuala Lumpur - four days backpacking in Malaysia.
-Good, last year we were in Münster/Osnabrück.
+Well, last year we were in Münster/Osnabrück.
 You really have to love yourself to get through four days there!".
-So humour can't hurt in healthy relationships either.
+So humor can't hurt in healthy relationships either.

 Have you also noticed what serious differences there are between men and women?
 Better said between the male and female brain?
 Tobias Beck: "There is one thing that is absolutely fascinating: men and women are really different.
-When a stimulus hits the male brain, it is processed in a very specific way.
-And that is that men have what are called boxes for each subject area.
-That's where the stimuli are processed, for example, football and cars."
+When a stimulus hits the male brains meets, it is processed in a very specific way.
+And that is that men have so-called boxes for each subject area.
+The stimuli are processed in them, for example football and cars."

 So there's a box for everything - even for nothing.
 Tobias Beck: "I'm formulating this in a funny way, of course, but it's true: Men have a nothing box in their brain.
 Google that!
 If you spike a man with a contrast medium and do an imaging procedure with him, for example an MRI, you'll see that certain regions of the brain flash up.
 And if you show the man something, like a bee, that doesn't mean anything to him, then the nothing box flashes up.
 Men sometimes just think nothing!"